-Site Description of Project Brooklyn Heights PHA is negotiating the acquisition (PRA) of land in the Mill Creek neighborhood to develop approximately 32 units.
-Gordon Street Phase II (Strawberry Mansion) PHA has selected a partner for the second phase development to support up to 70 rental units adjacent to the newly developed Gordon Apartments.
-Falls Ridge PHA listed the property for sale at fair market value and accepted an offer proposing construction of approximately 150 market rate units.
-Closing on the transaction is projected for calendar year 2020.
-Sharswood Development PHA has designated Hunt Companies as developer for certain off-site parcels in the Sharswood community.
-PHA and Hunt have developed a plan for additional housing development in support of the CNI Transformation Plan goals.
-PHA and Hunt Companies jointly applied for a Choice Neighborhood Implementation grant in November 2019 and was awarded a \$30,000,000 grant.
-PHA will issue several development partner RFP's for the homeownership phases.
+Site Description of Project Brooklyn Heights PHA will continue to pursue the acquisition (PRA) of land in the Mill Creek neighborhood and is working to address complex title issues in order to develop approximately 32 units on the property.
+Gordon Street Phase II (Strawberry Mansion) PHA will continue planning and preparation for the second phase of development at Gordon Street, which will include approximately 70 rental units adjacent to the newly developed Gordon Apartments.
+Falls Ridge PHA listed vacant land at the former Schuylkill Falls public housing development for sale at fair market value and accepted an offer proposing construction of approximately 150 market rate units on the vacant land.
+Sharswood Development PHA was awarded a \$30 million CNI grant to implement the Sharswood Transformation Plan in 2020.
+See narrative for details on Sharswood Transformation Plan activities.
 2012 Chestnut Street PHA entered into a development agreement with a private developer (Alterra Property Group) to develop the vacant, former PHA headquarters site at 2012 Chestnut Street into up to 200 units of housing of which 20% will be targeted to households with incomes at or below 80% of Area Median Income.
 The development will also include 7,000 square ft. of commercial space.
-The developer was chosen through an RFP process.
-The developer is in the predevelopment stage, with construction anticipated to start once the financing plan is finalized.
-Bartram Village PHA entered into a predevelopment agreement with Pennrose Properties to evaluate the redevelopment of Bartram Village.
+PHA anticipates that construction may commence in FY 2023, once the financing plan has been finalized.
+Bartram Village PHA has entered into a predevelopment agreement with Pennrose Properties to evaluate the redevelopment of Bartram Village.
 PHA was awarded Choice Neighborhoods Planning grant funds for Bartram Village and the surrounding Kingsessing neighborhood to support the development of a comprehensive Transformation Plan.
-PHA submitted the CNI Transformation Plan to HUD and HUD accepted the Plan in April 2020.
-Implementation of "action activities" funded under the CNI Planning Grant are scheduled to commence in FY 2021.
-PHA continues working with its development partner to secure funding to implement the initial phases of the Transformation Plan, and to plan for a future CNI Implementation Grant application.
-Vaux Community Building PHA completed Phases 1 and 2 of renovations of the Vaux Community Building, which has received EnVision Center designation by HUD.
-In April 2020, PHA opened a new Workforce Center to provide comprehensive employment and training services to PHA and community residents.
-Partners including the Temple University Nursing Clinic are also providing services in the facility.
-Big Picture Philadelphia continues to operate a high school at the Vaux Community Building.
-Fairhill Acquisition, Redevelopment PHA intends to acquire publicly and privately owned parcels in the neighborhood adjacent to Fairhill Apartments in connection with the redevelopment of the site.
-Harrison Plaza PHA intends to redevelop the existing high- rise building part of the Harrison Plaza conventional site into a senior preference building and will utilize the RAD program as part of the redevelopment.
-West Park Apartments PHA issued a developer partner RFP to work with on a comprehensive redevelopment plan to redevelop the campus which could include mixed use development.
+HUD accepted the Bartram Village/Kingsessing Transformation Plan in April 2020.
+Implementation of "action activities" funded under the CNI Planning Grant is ongoing.
+Subject to funding availability, PHA anticipates that the